Want to eat like a local when you visit Spain? See more about dining and drinking in our guidebook, Eat Guides: Barcelona

-Lauren Linzer, our guest writer and expert from Madrid, lived in Las Palmas in the Canary Islands.
+Lauren Linzer lived in Las Palmas on the Canary Islands.
 We are lucky to have her advice as she’s buddies with the locals and has eaten at out-of-the-way places most tourists don’t know about.
 Goat cheese, fish, mango juice and more.

 By Lauren Linzer

-The highlight of Natural Burger is not the burgers at all; for just two euros you can have a large glass filled to the brim with fresh local juice made from whichever tropical fruit your heart desires.
+The highlight of Natural Burger is not the burgers at all; for just two euros you can have a large glass filled to the brim with fresh local juice made from tropical fruit.
 Blending peach, mango, and papaya or simply a full glass of pulverized watermelon has a body-quenching capacity like nothing else.